 After many miles together, you can grow attached to your favorite shoes.
 They may feel comfortably worn and broken in, like an old pair of blue jeans.
 The problem is that even before they begin to look broken in, your shoes may already be far less effective in their ability to properly support and cushion your foot.
 This can lead to discomfort or even injury.

 The average lifespan of a walking shoe is between 300-500 miles.
 Three hundred miles is equivalent to approximately 634,000 steps.
-That number seem daunting?
+Does that number seem daunting?
 If you consider a goal of 10,000 steps per day, you could reach that number in just over two months!
 Thankfully, it’s easy to track your step data in the Pacer app.
 Once you’ve reached that 300 mile/634,000 step point, start examining your shoes regularly for signs of wear and tear on the sole.
 Plan to replace them when they start to wear down or if you feel any new and unusual aches or pains after a walk or run.

 Pay special attention to the grip on your soles, especially if you frequently walk in wet conditions or indoors where floors can be slippery.
 The grooves and patterns in your soles help the shoes grip the ground, and when they start to wear out it’s much easier to slip on smooth surfaces.
 Safety is most important, so if you feel yourself slip at all when walking there’s a good chance you need to replace your shoes!